recetasdemama/wordpress/wp-content/plugins/yet-another-related-posts-plugin/readme.txt

 If you are a bilingual speaker of English and another language and an avid user of YARPP, I would love to talk to you about localizing YARPP!
 Localizing YARPP can be pretty easy using [the Codestyling Localization plugin](http://www.code-styling.de/english/development/wordpress-plugin-codestyling-localization-en).
 Please [contact me](mailto:yarpp@mitcho.com) *first* before translating to make sure noone else is working on your language.
 Thanks!

 == Changelog ==

+= 3.5.4 =

+* New Help tab, which displays help text from the readme.
+* Retina icons!
+Now served faster, in sprite form.
+* Added Croatian (`hr`) localization by [gocroatia.com](http://gocroatia.com)
+* Cleanup:
+	* Bugfix: stopwords would not be loaded if WPLANG is defined but blank.
+	* Added new `stats` method to `YARPP_Cache_*` objects.
+	* Load meta boxes on `screen_option` hook.
+Improves performance on admin pages.
+	* Changed default option of "show only previous posts" to `false` and removed FAQ text, as it no longer improves performance much.

+= 3.5.3 =

+* [Bugfix](https://wordpress.org/support/topic/plugin-yet-another-related-posts-plugin-no-related-posts-7): Fixed a common cause of "no related posts"!
+* Better post revision handling
+* [Bugfix](https://wordpress.org/support/topic/plugin-yet-another-related-posts-plugin-database-errors-upon-activation): setup wasn't automatic for network activations.
+* Code cleanup:
+	* [Bugfix](https://wordpress.org/support/topic/plugin-yet-another-related-posts-plugin-latin1-instead-of-utf-8): tables should be created using WordPress charset settings
+	* YARPP_Cache_*::update methods are now protected
+	* Simplified some post status transition handling
+	* Ensure that `delete_post` hook receives relevant post ID information
+	* Various functions now refer to the `enforce` method which will activate if it's a new install, or else upgrade if necessary.
+(Part of the fix for the network activation above.)

 = 3.5.2 =
 * [Bugfix](http://wordpress.org/support/topic/plugin-yet-another-related-posts-plugin-bug-found-with-solution): fix an unfortunate typo which caused "no related posts" on many environments with non-MyISAM tables